pixincreate/PrivacyGuides-India/README.md

 Aadhaar, despite being known to be insecure and highly prone to data breaches, the government continues to push that in everyway possible.

-It is people's responsibility to stay away from it even though it provides some conveniences for your own good that helps you escape from the Government 360 degree profiling and surveillance of you.
+It is people's responsibility to resist themselves from Aadhaar even though it provides some conveniences like Government monetary benefits for your own good that helps you escape from the Government 360 degree profiling and surveillance of you.
 Here are some implementations of Aadhaar that promotes mass surveillance and profiling and people are okay with that for no reason:

 - Aadhaar enabled biometrics attendance system for all Government employees